cortexlabs/cortex/docs/deployments/batchapi/endpoints.md

             "succeeded": int
             "failed": int
-            "avg_time_per_batch": float (optional)  # only available if batches have been completed "total": int
+            "avg_time_per_batch": float (optional)  # only available if batches have been completed },
-        },
-        "worker_stats": {                # worker stats are only available when job status is running "pending": int,              # number of workers that are waiting for compute resources to be provisioned "initializing": int,         # number of workers that are initializing (downloading images, running your predictor's init function)
+        "worker_counts": {                # worker stats are only available when job status is running "pending": int,              # number of workers that are waiting for compute resources to be provisioned "initializing": int,         # number of workers that are initializing (downloading images, running your predictor's init function)
             "running": int,              # number of workers that are running and working on batches from the queue